Hkwolfx/tinder-swipe-bot/README.md

                  ...if bugging type bot.autoswipe() in (venv) console.
                  ...if the bot breaks juste reload bot.autoswipe().

-in (venv) ->  python -i tinder_bot.py  // To access in pyhton and execute commands with bot.$YOURFUNCTION //
+in (venv) ->  python -i tinder_bot.py  // To exec the script // To enter venv mode use : source venv/bin/activate //

 please add more features to this, would be awesome to see what you can come up